Burrow, No. 10 LSU open up offense in 42-10 win over Rice

 The Tigers (9-2, No. 7 CFP) led 35-3 midway through the third quarter en route to a victory in which the only drama involved whether LSU would cover a point spread hovering around 44 points before kickoff.

-Nick Brossette rushed for two touchdowns for LSU, which can clinch its first 10-win season under coach Ed Orgeron - and virtually ensure a New Year's Day bowl bid - by winning its regular season finale next weekend.
+The question now is whether the kind of passing proficiency Burrow and Co. achieved against a team on an 11-game skid translates in a meaningful way in a relatively high-stakes Southeastern Conference finale at Texas A&M next weekend.
+With a victory in that game, LSU can clinch its first 10-win season under coach Ed Orgeron - and virtually ensure a New Year's Day bowl bid

+"No question, we've got to put the ball in athletes' hands in space and we did a better job of that tonight," Orgeron said.
+"Obviously, it was against a lesser opponent.
+We're going to have to do a better job against a bigger opponent, but that's the kind of offense we need."

-Burrow's touchdowns went for 38 yards to Stephen Sullivan and 13 yards to senior tight end Foster Moreau, who caught five passes for 71 yards.
+Burrow's touchdowns went for 38 yards to Stephen Sullivan and 13 yards to senior tight end Foster Moreau, who finished with career highs of five catches and 71 yards receiving.

-Backup quarterback Myles Brennan replaced Burrow in the middle of the third quarter, completing four of six passes for 65 yards, including a 39-yard pass down the right sideline to Justin Jefferson.

-LSU outgained Rice (1-11) 552 yards to 198.
-The Owls, losers of 11 straight, scored their first points on Haden Tobola's 51-yard field goal late in the first half.
-Juma Otoviano scored Rice's lone touchdown on a 5-yard run with 2:55 to play
+The Owls (1-11) scored their first points on Haden Tobola's 51-yard field goal late in the first half.
+Juma Otoviano scored Rice's lone touchdown on a 5-yard run with 2:55 to play.

-Rice also set up for a field goal four plays after LSU running back Jontre Kirkland's fumble gave Rice the ball on the Tigers 35 in the first quarter, but Jack Fox's 52-yard attempt sailed wide left.

 Rice QB Shawn Stankavage completed seven of 13 passes for 101 yards.